Research

 Abstract: In recent years, progressive activists around the world have fought to remove problematic commemorations – typically, monuments commemorating and honoring individuals responsible for injustice, or even unjust events.
 Many of these problematic commemorations are vandalized before they are eventually removed.
 In this essay, I consider how the vandalism of such commemoration can transform the public honoring of a target, to a public repudiation or humiliation of that target.
 I discuss four obstacles to realizing the transformative potential of vandalism, and how they may be mitigated or overcome.
 [PDF][Link]

 2020.
 Vandalising tainted commemorations.
 Philosophy & Public Affairs 48(2): 185-216.
-Winner of APA’s 2022 Gregory Kavka/University of California, Irvine Prize in Political Philosophy.
+Winner of the 2022 Gregory Kavka/University of California, Irvine Prize in Political Philosophy.

-– Featured on PEASoup.us (7 December 2020).
+– Discussions of the paper on PEASoup.us (7 December 2020).

 – Winner of the 2022 Gregory Kavka/University of California, Irvine Prize in Political Philosophy.